samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 After we have finished generating keys and certificates, we will need to install the chaincode on the peers.
 After the chaincode is installed, we will instantiate it, which will call the chaincode constructor and initiate some data on the ledger.
-This is seen in the `initLedger` function from the `chaincode/carauction.js` file: https://github.com/IBM/car-auction-network-fabric-node-sdk/blob/master/chaincode/carauction.js#L50.
+This is seen in the `initLedger` function from the `chaincode/carauction.js` file.
  It will create a vehicle, a few members, and a vehicle listing (or a listing on which members can bid on).
 After that, the members will make offers for the car, which is actually invoking chaincode under the hood.
 Note - when we <b> invoke chaincode, we are making a transaction </b>